Sandy Springs Georgia

 Atlanta’s dynamic, historic next-door neighbor

 In addition to the downtown Atlanta attractions, Sandy Springs has more exciting ways to explore American history, culture and landscapes.
-From its location in the center of Civil War historical sites in Atlanta, Marietta, Kennesaw and Stone Mountain Park, you’ll have the chance to experience more that the everyday tourist.
+From its location in the center of Civil War historical sites in Atlanta, Marietta and Kennesaw, you’ll have the chance to experience more that the everyday tourist.
 See the story of the Holocaust in pictures at the Anne Frank in the World exhibit.
 When it’s time to unwind, The Sandy Springs Entertainment Cluster offers A-list comedians at The Punchline Comedy Club, premier jazz musicians at Café 290, great theater at Act 3 Productions and fabulous music from all genres at various live music venues.

 Georgia is home to more than sweet tea and fried chicken, and Sandy Springs is the perfect base from which to begin your Georgia experience.
 It’s a short drive to the North Georgia Mountains, where you can find vineyard-to-bottle wineries and beautiful sites for hiking and camping, such as Amicalola Falls.
 Sandy Springs boasts 32 kilometers of shoreline along the Chattahoochee River at the Chattahoochee River National Recreation Area.
 Grab a tube, kayak or canoe and soak in one of the country’s oldest river channels.